 - First count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
 Or count the number of full months in which you did not have creditable prescription drug coverage, if the break in coverage was 63 days or more.
 The penalty is 1% for every month that you didn't have creditable coverage.
-For our example, if you go 14 months without coverage, which will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2011, the average premium amount was \$32.34.
-This amount may change for 2012. - To get your monthly penalty and round it to the nearest 10 cents.
-In the example here it would be 14% times \$32.34, which equals \$4.53, which rounds to \$4.50.
+For our example, if you go 14 months without coverage, the penalty will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
+For 2012, the average premium amount was \$31.08.
+This amount may change for 2013. - To get your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
+In the example here it would be 14% times \$31.08, which equals \$4.35 which rounds to \$4.40.
 This amount would be added to the monthly premium for someone with a late enrollment penalty.

-There are three important things to note about this monthly premium penalty:
+There are three important things to note about this monthly late enrollment penalty: